In addition to the steps on UVU's admissions page, flight students must also:

 1. Evaluate prior flight certificates/ratings and previous work experience

 If you have flight certificates/ratings you’d like to be considered for credit, please contact us by email at email@example.com once your application, transcripts, and test scores have been processed.
 We will be able to determine what courses can be offered as Experiential Credit prior to registration.

 2. Get Your Books

 Click below to find the current list of required textbooks for your online aviation courses.
 Online students can purchase textbooks from the UVU Bookstore or from whatever provider is most convenient for them.
-Note: For online aviation courses, be sure to use the book list provided below.
-The "Booklist" on the UVU Bookstore website is for local classroom courses only and may differ from the online book list.
+Note: For online aviation courses, be sure to select the correct section number which is designated with an 'X' (X01, X51, etc.) It is possible that the textbook for the online section is different from the classroom section.

 Notice: Online Course Access

-On the first day of the semester, if you do not have access to your online aviation courses, contact the Aviation Advisement Center at 1-888-901-7192.
+On the first day of the semester, if you do not have access to your online aviation courses, contact the Aviation Student Support Center at 1-888-901-7192.
 You are responsible for verifying that you are registered for the appropriate courses and that you receive access to them.